nrwl/nx/docs/shared/node-tutorial/1-code-generation.md

+---
+title: Node Nx Tutorial - Part 1: Code Generation
+description: In this tutorial you'll create a backend-focused workspace with Nx.
+---

 {% callout type="check" title="Integrated Repo" %}
 This tutorial sets up an [integrated](/concepts/integrated-vs-package-based) repo.
 If you prefer a [package-based repo](/concepts/integrated-vs-package-based), check out the [Core Tutorial](/getting-started/core-tutorial).
 {% /callout %}